 Get Instant Whole Life Insurance Quotes Online

 Before you decide which type of life insurance to buy, you probably want to find out how much different types and amounts of insurance will cost.
 Costs will vary because of your age, health, city, the size of the policy, and the insurer that you choose to use.
-One thing to keep in mind is that most people think that live insurance costs more than it actually does.
+One thing to keep in mind is that most people think that life insurance costs more than it actually does.

 We have a quick and easy quote form that will help you view multiple term or whole life insurance quotes right from your personal computer or mobile device.
 Just enter your ZIP code to start comparing your life insurance options.
-This Internet insurance tool should help you find the best life insurance for you and your family.
+This online insurance tool should help you find the best life insurance for you and your family.